PCHAIN (PI) Achieves Market Cap of $37.27 Million

-PCHAIN (CURRENCY:PI) traded down 11.4% against the US dollar during the 24 hour period ending at 14:00 PM Eastern on November 13th.
-One PCHAIN coin can now be purchased for about $0.0457 or 0.00000077 BTC on popular exchanges.
-PCHAIN has a total market capitalization of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last day.
-In the last seven days, PCHAIN has traded up 14.4% against the US dollar.
+PCHAIN (CURRENCY:PI) traded down 11.4% against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on November 18th.
+During the last week, PCHAIN has traded up 14.4% against the dollar.
+One PCHAIN coin can now be bought for $0.0457 or 0.00000077 BTC on cryptocurrency exchanges.
+PCHAIN has a market cap of $37.27 million and approximately $3.44 million worth of PCHAIN was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.